DLR-RM/RAFCON/doc/faq.rst

 state is of type Hierarchy or Concurrency.
 With Ctrl+V or Edit => Paste, the original state is moved into the target state.

+If you only wanna combine several states to have them on one level or to encapsulate them you can use the group feature.
+This will create a new states HierarchyState and move the currently selected states into those.
+So you select all states to group on one hierarchical level and then use the group-shortcut typically STRG-G or the menu bar Edit->Group.

+A window can not be unmaximized what I can do?
+""""""""""""""""""""""""""""""""""""""""""""""

+This is generally a problem the is related to your window manager of your desktop and can be caused by different screens sizes or similar nasty configurations.
+The fastest way to solve this problem is to delete your runtime_config.yaml file which is commonly situated at ~/.config/rafcon/runtime_config.yaml and which will be generated automatically and cleanly after removal.

 New Questions
 -------------